|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 13: Sepik River, Return to Wewak

-Today we fly to the island of Kiriwina, in the Trobriand Islands.
+Today after breakfast we transfer from our hotel to the airport for our flight to the island of Kiriwina in the Trobriand Islands.
 The Trobriand Islanders have a fascinating and rich culture and a unique feature of these islands is the importance of yams.
 The crop is an indicator of how well the producer is at gardening and there is a yearly festival held to show off the best of the yams grown that season.

 The label of a “free love society” has been placed on the islands, but the sexual practices of these people have been misunderstood.
 The society does encourage free choice and “casual encounters” as the norm for teenagers, however, people are encouraged to settle down to married life.
 The belief in this society is that all children are in spirit form until they enter a woman through her head and then are born.
 In addition to spending time with the villagers, we also explore the island including its beautiful beaches, WWII relics and nearby caves.
 Our time on Kiriwina Island is flexible so that we can explore according to the group’s interests and local events.

-This morning we leave the lodge and drive to Kaibola village where we will enjoy a swim, walk on the beach or snorkel.
+This morning we leave the lodge and drive to Kaibola village where we can enjoy a swim, walk on the beach or snorkel.
 We will have time to relax at our hotel in Kiriwina in the afternoon.
-Overnight in Kiriwina.

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide